SmartsDev/SMARTS/README.md

 If you would like to publish work based on SMARTS, please kindly cite [our paper](https://doi.org/10.1145/2898363) and the location of this repository.

-As mentioned in the license file, this program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 If you had questions, you can [contact us on our project website](https://projects.eng.unimelb.edu.au/smarts/contact-us/).

 If you would like to customize SMARTS, such as adding new features by extending the code, the following simple programming guide may help you get started.